Nature deficit disorder: Proposed effects and causes

-Criticisms
+Reception

-Elizabeth Dickinson, a professor of business communication at the University of North Carolina at Chapel Hill, has criticized the proposed condition as a "a misdiagnosis—a problematic contemporary environmental discourse that can obscure and mistreat the problem".
-In her view, the problems described by nature-deficit disorder arise not from children's access to the outdoors but rather from adults' own "psyche and dysfunctional cultural practices".
-Dickinson suggests that humanity's alienation from nature has occurred gradually rather than recently; that people tend to idealize their own childhoods; and that nature education should be expanded to include emotional aspects alongside science.
+Elizabeth Dickinson, professor of business communication at the University of North Carolina at Chapel Hill, described the condition as "a misdiagnosis—a problematic contemporary environmental discourse that can obscure and mistreat the problem".
+She suggested that the disorder arises not from children's access to the outdoors but rather from adults' "psyche and dysfunctional cultural practices".
+Dickinson noted that humanity's alienation from nature has occurred gradually rather than recently, that people can idealize their childhoods, and that nature education might include emotional aspects alongside science.

+Research has linked adequate access to greenspace with a range of health benefits, though a review of the literature found little primary research on nature-deficit disorder in Latino communities specifically.